quietfanatic/rvbench/README.md

 runs faster even when always selecting m8.
 There is still much about this processor that remains mysterious.

-A more sophisticated processor would probably run faster just using m8 for everything.
+On a more sophisticated processor, it'll probably be fastest to just use m8 for everything.
 ```
 memcpy: